nischal-shetty2/marketvoter-test/README.md

-vote how you think market will perform today
+Vote how you think the Market will perform today!